MaineKuehn/usim/docs/source/glossary.rst

 Glossary of Terms
 =================

+..
+Using references in the glossary itself:
+   When mentioning other items, always reference them.
+   When mention the current item, never reference it.

 .. glossary::

     Activity
-        Ongoing action that drives forward a simulation - either through time or events.
+        Ongoing action that drives forward a simulation - either through :term:`time` or :term:`events <event>`.
-        Activities may be suspended and resumed as desired, or interrupted involuntarily.
+        Activities may be :term:`suspended <Suspension>` and resumed as desired, or interrupted involuntarily.

     Time
         Representation of the progression of a simulation.
         Whereas the unit of time is arbitrary, its value always grows.

-        Time may only pass while all :term:`activities <Activity>` are *suspended*.
+        Time may only pass while all :term:`activities <Activity>` are :term:`postponed <Postponement>` until a later time, not :term:`turn`.
         An :term:`activity` may actively wait for the progression of time, or implicitly delay until an event happens at a future point in time.